SMS BASIC Scores

 SMS BASIC Categories

 The carrier SMS uses a motor carrier's data from roadside inspections, including all safety-based violations, state-reported crashes, and the federal motor carrier census to quantify performance in the Behavior Analysis Safety Improvement Categories (BASICs).
-There are seven SMS BASIC categories: Unsafe Driving, Fatigued Driving (Hours-of-Service), Driver Fitness, Controlled Substances/Alcohol, Vehicle Maintenance, Cargo-Related (Not Publicly Available), and Crash Indicator (Not Publicly Available).
+There are seven SMS BASIC categories: Unsafe Driving, Hours of Service (HOS) Compliance, Driver Fitness, Controlled Substances and Alcohol, Vehicle Maintenance, Hazardous Materials (HM) Compliance (Not Publicly Available), and Crash Indicator (Not Publicly Available).

-Please visit the CSA 2010 Website to learn more.
-Here is some general information about CSA 2010 BASICs measurements, including the threshold for deficient scores in each BASICs category:
+Please visit the CSA Website to learn more.
+Here is some general information about SMS BASIC scores, including the threshold for deficient scores in each BASIC category:

 All inspection violations that pertain to a BASIC are assigned severity weights that reflect their association with crash occurrence and crash consequences.